← A Beginary feature

 What is AI Breakdown in Beginary?

 AI Breakdown is the part of Beginary that takes a task too big to start and splits it into small, doable steps.
-You hand it the thing you've been avoiding, and it hands back the first step, lit up and labeled "Start here."
+You hand it the thing you've been avoiding, and it hands back a short sketch of what is inside it, each step with a rough minute estimate.
 Figuring out where to begin is the hard part with ADHD.
 That's the part Beginary does.

 How does Beginary break a task down?